 - 1. The Aeromedical Transport Program must be CAMTS ECC level certified. - 2.
-The Qualified Transport Program must provide enhanced training, education and competency verification consistent with the requirements of this optional scope, for CAMTS 10th edition ECC level, and as necessary for the FPC/CCP in MVEMSA Optional Scope of Practice for Air Ambulance Providers Policy 552.50.
-Submission and verification of educational programs as specified in the MVEMSA Optional Scope of Practice for Air Ambulance Providers Policy 552.50 is required. - 3.
+The Qualified Transport Program must provide enhanced training, education and competency verification consistent with the requirements of this optional scope, for CAMTS 10th edition ECC level, and as necessary for the FPC/CCP as indicated in this policy.
+Submission and verification of educational programs as specified in this policy is required. - 3.
 The Qualified Transport Program must provide all 6 Unified Paramedic Optional Scope of Practice items, appropriate Quality Improvement (QI) and all LEMSA required metrics, providing a uniform report approved by EMDAC/SOP and delivered biannually to all LEMSAs. - 4.
 The Program Medical Director must meet requirements as a "Qualified Transport Program Medical Director" must be board certified/ eligible in Emergency Medicine and which for flight programs includes CAMTS 10th edition ECC level requirements for the Medical Director.